vrugtehagel/yozo.ooo/src/docs/flow/or/index.md

 ### Timeouts

-The `js`.or()`` method can be beautifully combined with [`timeout()`](/docs/timeout/) to create timeouts for certain events.
+The `.or()`{js} method can be beautifully combined with [`timeout()`](/docs/timeout/) to create timeouts for certain events.
 For example, say we have a toast popup that we need to close when either the user clicks it or when it's been shown for 5 seconds.
 We might do something like

 ```yz
 <title>toast-popup</title>